-Though you’re unlikely to glimpse Her Majesty hurtling top-speed on the Dragon Ride rollercoaster, for an enchanting day out, head to Legoland.
-With iconic scenes and UK cities built painstakingly out of Legos, this day out is escapism for all the family.
+Though you’re unlikely to glimpse Her Majesty hurtling top-speed on the Dragon Ride rollercoaster, head to Legoland for an enchanting day out.
+With scenes and UK cities built painstakingly out of Legos, this day out is escapism for the whole family.

-No visit to Windsor would be complete without a glamorous day out at the Ascot racecourse.
-The thrill of placing a bet on your favourite horse, clinking champagne glasses and thundering hooves lets you feel like a royal for the day.
+No visit to Windsor would be complete without a glamorous day out at the Ascot Racecourse.
+The thrill of placing a bet on your favourite horse, clinking champagne glasses and hearing the thunder of hooves lets you feel like a royal for the day.
 Don your most flamboyant hat, though, or they might not let you in.